gossip-ink/gossip/README.md

 ## How to contribute

-Gossip 1.0 is just a course project, we need you encourage and advice to improve the code and features of it.
+Gossip 1.0 is just a course project at the beginning, we need you encourage and advice to improve the code and features of it.

 If you like Gossip, not only can you star it, you can also do the following things.